kdheepak/pandoc-ieee-template/README.md

 # Pandoc IEEE Journal and Conference template

 See the repository [here](https://github.com/kdheepak/pandoc-ieee-template) for more information.
-See [releases for examples](https://github.com/kdheepak/pandoc-ieee-template/releases) of PDF, DOCX and Word.
+See [releases for examples](https://github.com/kdheepak/pandoc-ieee-template/releases) of PDF, DOCX and HTML.
 See [blog post](http://blog.kdheepak.com/writing-papers-with-markdown.html) for more information regarding this.
 See [example](http://kdheepak.com/pandoc-ieee-template) for a HTML example.